killermann/samk.blog/content/2020/literal-transphobia/index.md

 ---
 title: Literal Transphobia
-excerpt: This isn't the kind of transphobia we talk about.
+excerpt: This isn't the kind of transphobia we publicly talk about.
 And its source isn't Fox News.
 author: Sam Killermann
 type: post
 date: 2020-01-07T16:02:02-06:00